qunicorn/qunicorn-core/docs/project_introduction/current_functionality.rst

 A good way to get an overview, is to access the `Swagger UI <http://localhost:5005/swagger-ui>`_.
 It also contains samples values for API calls.
+An alternative interface based on rapidoc is also provided under `/rapidoc <http://localhost:5005/rapidoc>`_.

 The defined Endpoints can be found in the API documentation under :doc:`API Documentation <../architecture_documentation/api_documentation/apidocumentation>`.